leaysgur/cfw-bindings-wrangler-bridge/README.md

 That is where this bridge comes in!
 This bridge(module + worker) allows you to access the real data even from your local development environment through the `wrangler dev --remote` command.

-In addition, this module makes it possible to use the Workers runtime APIs on everywhere.
+In addition, this module makes it possible to use the Workers runtime APIs from **everywhere(Node, Bun, Browser, ..etc)** you want.
 It's really convenient. 🤞

-And more, you can also use acutual data at build-time(e.g. SSG, prerendering) with the same APIs at run-time.
+This means that you can use acutual data at build-time(e.g. SSG, prerendering) too.

 ## Install